Skip to content

 Q5 single choice 5 pts

-[0] Not aware of MCP
+[0] Not familiar with MCP

-[1] Aware but don't use it
+[1] Aware of MCP but haven't tried it

-[4] Use MCP with security review process
+[4] Use MCP with security review (vet servers before use)

 Q6 single choice 4 pts